rafalcode/petercooklifeinpieces/ep3_frenchhens.md

 **LK:** The Swiss quarter?

 **SA:** Yes, not a safe place for the casual visitor after dark.
-I was feeling rather restless and as I was passing by the notorious Toblerone Complex, I saw a girl huddled in the doorway she seemed to be sobbing and there was something about this frail little creature that uh drew me to her.
+I was feeling rather restless and as I was passing by the notorious Toblerone Complex, I saw a girl huddled in the doorway.
+She seemed to be sobbing and there was something about this frail little creature that uh drew me to her.

 **LK:** And this was to be the love of your life?

 **SA:** She was to become that, as uh time went by.
 Her name was Rochelle.
 She'd come to Brussels in search of the bright lights.
-A simple farm girl from Ghent a girl who felt trapped by the sheep and the chickens and wanted to find herself and in so doing ... she found me.
+A simple farm girl from Ghent.
+A girl who felt trapped by the sheep and the chickens and wanted to find herself and in so doing ... she found me.
 I took her by the hand and led her wordlessly to my hotel.

 **LK:** Love at first sight?